toptal/codeowners-checker/README.md

 the comments defining the group are deleted as well as the pattern.

 ![Useless pattern example](demos/useless_pattern.svg)

+You can also use [fzf](https://github.com/junegunn/fzf) to pick better results and interactively choose the right file.

 Invalid patterns were fixed and the group `Security` was removed when deleting the only pattern in the group: